RealDigitalOrg/linux-blackboard/README.md

    export ARCH=arm
    export CROSS_COMPILE=arm-linux-gnueabihf-
    export UBOOTVERSION=2017.01-Blackboard
+   make zynq_blackboard_defconfig
    make UBOOTVERSION=$UBOOTVERSION

    ```

    Once built, you can copy the "u-boot" elf file in the "u-boot-xlnx"
    directory to "sw/fsbl/Debug/u-boot.elf" in "linux-blackboard".
-From
+From there,
-   there, follow step 1 above to create a new "BOOT.bin" file.
+   follow the first step in this section to create a new "BOOT.bin" file.
  - Compiling the Linux kernel is similar to u-boot.
 You will first need to
    clone the linux-xlnx repository from RealDigitalOrg on github.com.
 To do
    this, use the command
    "git clone https://github.com/RealDigitalOrg/linux-xlnx.git".
 This will
    create the "linux-xlnx" directory.
 Enter the "linux-xlnx" directory
-   and execture "git checkout real_digital -b real_digital" to load the files
+   and execute "git checkout real_digital -b real_digital" to load the files
    needed for Blackboard.
 We then use the following script on a Linux system
    that has the Xilinx XSDK tools loaded: